Irotney/pdsnd_github/README.md

 washington.csv

 ### Credits
-All credit it given to the fine folks at Udacity who created this wonderful nanodegree program.
+All credit is given to the fine folks at Udacity who created this wonderful nanodegree program.